Andy, Saskya Finland phone, mail, and travel directions

 040 813-6245 (Mieke's mobile phone)

-Don't use FedeX or other Couriers: they take 7-10 days and cause customs trouble.
+For mail *Don't* use FedeX or other Couriers: they take 7-10 days and cause customs trouble.

 Best

-mail deals are First Class USPS for small things and USPS Global Priority Mail ($9 for up to 4 lbs in a 9.5"x12" envelope).
+mail deals are First Class USPS for small things and USPS Global Priority Mail ($12 for up to 4 lbs in a 9.5"x12" envelope).

 Saskya van Nouhuys or Andy Ruina (your choice)

-Mariehamn 22160
+22160 Mariehamn

-Åland, FINLAND (use +358 40 872-6255 for phone number on package)
+Åland, FINLAND (use +358 40 778-3435 for phone number on package)

-Traveling to Åland (ferry, plane, car):
+TRAVELING TO ÅLAND (ferry, plane, car):

-Ferry: There are 3.5 Ferry companies serving Åland several times a day from Finland (Helsinki and Turku=Abo) and Sweden (Stockholm, Kapelskar, Grissleham), with more boats and shorter transit from Sweden.
+Ferry: There are 3.5 Ferry companies serving Åland several times a day from Finland (Helsinki and Turku=Abo) and Sweden (Stockholm, Kapelskar and Grissleham), with more boats and shorter transit from Sweden.
 All of these Ferry lines have offices at the main Stockholm Bus/train station.
 They all carry cars.
 Buses and trains get you to the terminals for the various Ferries at the right times.
 A two hour train takes you from Helsinki to Turku.
 A 90 minute bus goes from Stockholm to Kapelskar.
 A 2 hour bus goes from Stockholm to Grissleham.
 The three destination points on our island are Mariehamn (best, close to us, just 7 km), Langnass (45 minute drive from us, no public transit), and Eckero (second best, 45 minute public bus or drive).

 Viking Line (red boats)

-Silja Line: (white and blue boats)
+Silja Line: (white and blue boats, now sometimes called Tallink Line)

 ÅlandsFerry: is one boat, now part of Viking line.
 It only goes back and forth between Sweden and Åland.
 You ride a bus for 90 minutes from Stockholm to Kapelskar and then the boat for 2 hours.
 It goes to Mariehamn.
 The ride is not as pretty as that for the big boats from Stockholm but the schedule is often more convenient.
 The bus leaves from Stockholm 110 minutes before the ferry departure from Kapeskar (pronounced Kapelshar).